scibor/advent-of-code/README.md

 # advent-of-code
-My solutions to various 'Advent of Code' challenges.
+Solutions to various 'Advent of Code' challenges.